How to implement trajectory clustering?

 from traffic.data import airports, airways, navaids

-from traffic.drawing.markers import rotate_marker, atc_tower, aircraft
+from traffic.visualize.markers import rotate_marker, atc_tower, aircraft

 with plt.style.context("traffic"):